lucidBrot/cevi-versand/README.md

 # cevi-versand
 A better tool for generating envelopes from our database.
 It directly communicates with the db.cevi.ch which is using hitobito.
+[Download exe](https://github.com/lucidBrot/cevi-versand/releases/download/1.0/cv.exe) [Download linux version](https://github.com/lucidBrot/cevi-versand/releases/download/1.0-linux/cv)

 ![example envelope](./ui_/exampleEnvelope.png)